jgally/project_vignette/README.md

 - `tidyverse` to
 - `ggplot2` to make graphics

-So you like art.
-You like the art that is in the Harvard Art Museum.
-You want to know the numbers and data behind the art in the museum.
-The Harvard Art Museum API is the resource for you.
-This vignette is the resource to make your API data dive easier!

-How to Query the Harvard Art API
+## How to Query the Harvard Art API

-There’s many parts to obtaining the data from an API so I wrote a couple functions to ease your stress.
+After reading in those libraries the next step is to code your query!
+In my experience, making sure the syntax on the API call is correct can be a lot when starting out.
+Good thing that the Harvard Art Museum API is very beginner friendly!
+There is plenty of good documentation to explain the database so figuring out what resources or filters to use isn’t so difficult.
+To make the process more simple I have created multiple functions to go through the call, parsing, and filtering of data from an API.
+So after you sign up for an API key on the Harvard Art Museum API website, feel free to try out these helpful functions.

+### Homemade Functions

 `composing_URL`

-I made this function to simplify the process of writing the correct API URL.
-In my experience, making sure the syntax on the API call is correct can be daunting when starting out.
-Good thing that the Harvard Art Museum API is very beginner friendly!
-There is plenty of good documentation to explain the database so figuring out what “resource” or “filtering” that you would like to observe isn’t so difficult.

 In this function the inputs are “resource”, “filtering”, and “key”.
-All three of these inputs must to be entered as a character string with quotes around the option.
-You must sign up on the Harvard Art Museum API for your personal API key.
+All three of these inputs must to be entered as a character string with quotes around the option. `composing_URL` will return one of two base URL formats to access the API.
+These base URLs can be made unique with the multitude of options for the arguments.

 ``` r
 #This function will return the URL to use to access the correct API endpoint